KleinJonasUVT/biasintransformers/README.md

 # Quantifying Gender Bias in Dutch Word Embeddings

 This repository contains the code and analysis for my Data Science & Society thesis on detecting and quantifying gender bias in Dutch word embeddings.
 The project leverages a BERT Transformer model to track gender representation in embeddings, employing SVM-derived gender subspaces to analyze localization and evolution of biases over time.
-The research uses the SoNaR-corpus.
+The research uses the Dutch SoNaR-corpus.

 ![Bert&Ernie](assets/images/Bert&Ernie.JPG)